 Since yesterday, the Internet has been busy talking about “Why I Am Leaving Goldman Sach”, a public resignation letter from of its (now former) employee published in the New York Times.
 Immediately right after, “Why I Left Google” that was posted a day earlier resurfaced.

-Of course this chain of event has turned into a meme, like “Why I Am Leaving the Empire, by Darth Vader”.
+Of course this chain of events has turned into a meme, like “Why I Am Leaving the Empire, by Darth Vader”.

 Both articles share the same theme: a long-time employee finally realizes his company has gone astray from its original vision, and turned into something he no longer believes.